Planning for a Successful High School Career

 - The student is welcome to begin working on the credit recovery lessons.

 Credit Recovery Fees– There is a $50/course fee for credit recovery.
-This fee can be paid online or by taking cash or a check to Renee Marsee in the counseling office.
-Student who qualify for free or reduced lunch do not have to pay the fee, but they do need to complete and submit the credit recovery contract.
+This fee can be paid online or by taking cash or a check to Kelley Neal in the counseling office.
+Students who qualify for free or reduced lunch do not have to pay the fee, but they do need to complete and submit the credit recovery contract.

-During school credit recovery can be accessed during study hall, remediation time, and lunch.
+During school credit recovery can be accessed during study hall, Spartan Time (Flex Time), and lunch.
 The computer lab is supervised by a faculty or staff member at those times.

-After school credit recovery starts after Labor Day and meets every Tuesday, Wednesday, and Thursday until 4:00 PM.
+After school credit recovery started Tuesday, August 27, 2019 and will meet every Tuesday, Wednesday, and Thursday throughout the school year until 4:00 PM each day.
 Students must provide their own transportation home.

 Summer credit recovery is available in June, Monday through Friday, 8:00 AM to 3:00 PM.
 Contract and fees must be submitted prior to the end of the regular school year to be enrolled in summer credit recovery.